Tools

 It probably goes without saying, but you’ll want to make sure that all the pieces in a new cookware set are compatible with your cooktop before taking the plunge.
 While carbon steel, stainless steel, and cast iron are compatible with nearly every cooking surface, including induction, certain materials—such as unfinished cast iron—can scratch the surface of glass cooktops.
 Cookware made from porcelain, copper, or glass are not typically induction compatible.

 For non stick sets, it’s worth noting that both traditional coated and ceramic non stick cookware are not ideal for oven or grill use—nor for extended high heat cooking.
-While our non stick is technically safe to put in the oven up to 500F, we don’t recommend using it for long periods of time, as this could degrade the coating.
+While our CeramiClad™ and ProCoat Non Stick lines are technically safe to use in the oven up to 500F, we don’t recommend using it for long periods of time, as this could degrade the coating.

 Cooking Needs